ZhuoranWangCn/ZhuoranWangCn.github.io/_pages/about.md

 My research interests focus on *financial mathematics*, i.e., studying mathematical problems originating from finance, developing corresponding mathematical theories, and advancing mathematics while solving financial problems.
 Typical examples include applied probability, stochastic calculus and their applications to derivatives pricing, financial risk management and machine learning algorithms.

-The email address I use is zhuoran_wang2002@163.com.
-I will update my educational email address at HKUST(GZ) in the future.
+The email address I use currently is [zhuoran_wang2002@163.com].
+I will update my edu. email address at HKUST(GZ) soon.

 # 📝 Publications
 It will be updated as soon as the author has a published article.